techidaily/site-games-able/source/_posts/exposing-bad-behavior-xbox-player-grievance-procedure.md

  Like with any other Xbox report, you can then define the specific categories of your report and hit**Submit** to finalize it.
 With the report linked to an individual Xbox Activity Feed post, you can rest assured that Xbox will be able to evaluate your report with the evidence provided.

  However, your own Xbox Activity Feed content can just as easily be flagged by other users.
-So, it's important when you post a game capture or[create an Xbox Club](https://www.makeuseof.com/how-to-make-a-club-on-xbox-series-x-s/) that you're confident the content is appropriate.
+So, it's important when you post a game capture or [create an Xbox Club](https://www.makeuseof.com/how-to-make-a-club-on-xbox-series-x-s/) that you're confident the content is appropriate.

 ## 4\.
 How to Report In-Game Voice Chat on Xbox Series X|S

  A final way you can report inappropriate content on your Xbox, and the most unique way, is by highlighting inappropriate voice communications to Xbox.

  However, to report voice chats, you need to have saved 60-second voice clips onto your Xbox.
-Luckily, you can[record and report in-game voice chat from your Xbox Series X|S](https://www.makeuseof.com/how-to-save-and-report-in-game-voice-chat-on-xbox-series-xs/) .
+Luckily, you can [record and report in-game voice chat from your Xbox Series X|S](https://www.makeuseof.com/how-to-save-and-report-in-game-voice-chat-on-xbox-series-xs/) .
 To record voice chat, follow these steps:

 * Open the Guide menu by pressing the**Xbox button** on your controller.
 * Highlight**Parties & chats** , and select the bottom option for**Report in-game voice chat** .